Sacramento Bay Delta

 Mitigation on this site will help to restore habitat for state and federally protected Delta smelt fish.

-Environmental Science Associates is a crucial partner to EIP in our efforts at Lookout Slough.
-ESA’s talented team worked with us to design, permit, mitigate, and restore important species and wetlands that positively impact California’s ecological health for the long term.
+Environmental Science Associates is an important partner with EIP in our efforts at Lookout Slough.
+ESA’s talented team worked with us to design, entitle, and restore important species and wetlands that positively impact California’s ecological health for the long term.
 ESA provided expertise in hydrologic and hydraulic analyses, wind-wave and erosion dynamics, and guided the completion of EIP’s California’s Environmental Quality Act (CEQA) and National Environmental Protection Act (NEPA) permit processes.
 ESA’s support helped EIP be cost-effective on this multifaceted project.

 As a California law firm that specializes in representing natural resource development companies, Mitchell Chadwick’s keen attorneys helped EIP navigate numerous challenges over the course of our work at Lookout Slough.
 The team understands EIP’s goals for sustainable restoration, allowing them to help us anticipate issues before they arise.

 With a breadth of knowledge and deep understanding of the local ecology, WRA Inc. is an environmental consulting company specializing in biological assessments, entitlement, mitigation, and environmental restoration design.
 WRA was integral to helping EIP navigate complex environmental permitting processes and their ecological expertise informed the restoration design at Lookout Slough.